makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 Sélènea leaned across the center console to hug awkwardly around Malina, hungry for a bit more contact before heading inside.
 "I'll ask Aiden, but I think so, yeah."

-With one last cheekrub, she unbuckled and slipped out of the car.
+With one last cheek rub, she unbuckled and slipped out of the car.

 Aiden met her at the door, smiling.
 He held the screen door open so that he could let Sélène in and wave to Malina out in the car.
 "Have a good evening, sweetheart?"